Understanding Forfeiture Cases

 This practice is not received well across the state, and many question the legality of the practice altogether.
 All forfeiture cases are civil cases, therefore, civil court procedures apply.
 Thus, the state only needs to a preponderance of evidence in order to win the case.
 This burden is much less than the criminal court level where the state must prove beyond a reasonable doubt.

 In the event that law enforcement seizes your property, it is best to immediately speak with your lawyer to discuss the potential options you have.
 There is a certain timeline that must be adhered to in order to attempt to reclaim the property that has been taken.

 Let Us Help you with Your Case

-Regardless of where you are in the criminal court process it is important to know that an experienced criminal defense attorney can make a world of difference.
-When you meet with your attorney you will be able to go over the specifics of your case.
-This will allow your attorney to analyze your situation and develop a plan for your case.
+Regardless of where you are in the criminal court process it is important to know that an experienced criminal defense lawyer can make a world of difference.
+When you meet with your lawyer you will be able to go over the specifics of your case.
+This will allow your lawyer to analyze your situation and develop a plan for your case.
 Do not put your freedom in jeopardy, if you are in need of assistance, contact the Baez Law Firm in Miami today to for a free consultation.